-Lee Potts is placed second in 2020 Frosted Fire Firsts.
+Lee Potts placed second in 2020 Frosted Fire Firsts and is a triage judge for the 2021 contest.
 His first pamphlet, And Drought Will Follow will be published by Frosted Fire in the spring of 2021.

 Following are five poems from Lee’s pamphlet: